CPaaSAPI/CPaaSAPI/README.md

 CPaaSAPI

-In this repository you can find code examples that demonstarte how to integrate our WebRTC solution using our SDK We are supporting the following platforms:
+This repository demonstarte how to integrate the CPaaS WebRTC solution using our SDK into a sample application.
+We are supporting the following platforms:
 - Web (Java Script)
 - Android (Kotlin)